jupyterlab/jupyterlab/docs/source/getting_started/starting.rst

 managing :ref:`workspaces <url-workspaces-ui>`.
 To learn more about URLs in Jupyterlab, visit :ref:`urls`.

-To open the classic Notebook from JupyterLab, select "Launch Classic Notebook" from the JupyterLab Help menu, or you can change the URL from ``/lab`` to ``/tree``.

 JupyterLab runs on top of Jupyter Server, so see the `security section <https://jupyter-server.readthedocs.io/en/latest/operators/security.html>`__ of Jupyter Server's documentation for security-related information.